 In fact, its shift underground means Spice is now more readily available from street dealers than ever.
 Still relatively cheap for its potency per bag, it is here that it has gained a foothold as the ‘psychological cosh’ of choice.

 As Spice’s street market flourishes, rough sleeping across Britain is continuing to rise.

 The toxic mix of rough sleeping and Spice is creating a worrying paradox.
-Those hooked on the drug are some of the most vulnerable on our streets, yet their habit is keeping them from being able to access the help they need.
+Those hooked on the drug are some of the most vulnerable on our streets, yet, their habit is keeping them from being able to access the help they need.

-Spice keeps them on the streets, and the demand they provide for the drug there keeps Spice dealers there with them.
+Spice keeps them on the streets, and the demand they provide for the drug keeps Spice dealers there with them.

-Violent side-effects are stopping those that use Spice from being given beds in hostels.
+Violent side-effects are stopping those that use it from being given beds in hostels.
 Getting them to engage with any services that could help them with their housing, benefits, mental health, drug or alcohol needs is near impossible.
-Even if they can be referred for treatment, services don’t exist to specifically tackle Spice use.
+Even if they can be referred for treatment, services don’t appear to exist to specifically tackle Spice use.
 When someone turns up and starts having a Spice seizure, all that can be done is to call the police or an ambulance and hope they won’t be as bewildered by what to do as the hostel staff and outreach workers who are seeing people ‘turn’ within minutes.

-Unless politicians start to get to grips with what this epidemic-in-making is doing and what it will take to tackle it – beyond trying to legislate it out of existence – Spice’s stranglehold on vulnerable rough sleepers has the potential to spiral (even more) frighteningly out of control.
+Unless politicians start to get to grips with what this epidemic-in-the-making is doing and what it will take to tackle it – beyond trying to legislate it out of existence – Spice’s stranglehold on vulnerable rough sleepers has the potential to spiral (even more) frighteningly out of control.